How Much Is My Personal Injury Case Worth?

 Under Georgia law, medical expenses are referred to as “special damages.”
 Special damages are those that have an exact numeric value.
 In other words, we know exactly what the medical care costs.
 For example, if you suffer a neck injury in a car accident and have to spend two thousand dollars to get a CT scan, then you have a claim for two thousand dollars in special damages.

-Medical expense factor into the value of a personal injury case.
+Medical expenses factor into the value of a personal injury case.
 We can always argue that our client should win the amount of medical expenses, plus more for pain and suffering.
 Generally, the more medical expenses there are, the more insurance companies presume the person has suffered.
 So, high medical expenses can lead to a high settlement.
 Conversely, low medical expenses might cause an insurance company to make a low settlement offer.
 Of course, there are times when a person is catastrophically injured or killed and does not have much in medical expenses.
 In that circumstance, the injury will drive the value of the case.

 Pain and Suffering Is A Big Factor In Case Worth